Canada and Ontario invest $14.6M to boost farmland resiliency and sustainability

 Angela Copeland, Conservation Ontario’s general manager, stated in an email that the funding increase will be allocated based on the program’s requests and the merits of each intake submission until the program concludes in 2028.

 The Ontario Agricultural Sustainability Initiative, delivered by the Ontario Soil and Crop Improvement Association, was recently granted an additional $5 million in funding to help producers with costs for planting grasslands and trees, reducing tillage, and constructing water retention features until 2028.
-The fall intake for the program closed today.
+The Initiative’s RALP intake remains open.

 About the author